 *On this date in 1440, the Middle Passage is briefly described.
 The Middle Passage was the stage of the white-organized triangular trade in which millions of Black Africans were kidnapped and transported to the New World.

 In the 1520s, their first destination of the Middle Passage was Brazil, the closest land west of Africa for Portuguese colonization in the western hemisphere or the “New World”; other Europeans soon followed.
 Shipowners regarded the slaves as cargo to be transported to the Americas as quickly and cheaply as possible, there to be sold to work on coffee, tobacco, cocoa, sugar, and cotton plantations, gold and silver mines, rice fields, the construction industry, cutting timber for ships, in skilled labor, and as domestic servants.
-Moving up the coast of what would become South America white-Europeans invaded the Caribbean and Central America.
-The final Passage was the journey from the port of disembarkation to North American ports such as St. Augustine, Florida, Charleston, South Carolina, New Orleans, Louisiana, and Jamestown, Virginia to plantations or other destinations where they would be put to work.
+Moving up the coast of what would become South America, white Europeans invaded the Caribbean and Central America.
+The final Passage was the journey from the disembarkation port to North American ports such as St. Augustine, Florida; Charleston, South Carolina; New Orleans, Louisiana; and Jamestown, Virginia, to plantations or other destinations where they would be put to work.

-An estimated 15% of the Africans died at sea, with mortality rates considerably higher in Africa itself in the process of capturing and transporting Black people to the ships.
-The conservative estimate of the total number of African deaths at sea, directly attributable to the Middle Passage voyage is estimated at up to two million.
-For two hundred years, 1440–1640, Portuguese slavers had a near-monopoly on the export of slaves from Africa.
+An estimated 15% of the Africans died at sea, with mortality rates considerably higher in Africa itself in capturing and transporting Black people to the ships.
+The conservative estimate of the total number of African deaths at sea directly attributable to the Middle Passage voyage is up to two million.
+For two hundred years, from 1440–1640, Portuguese slavers had a near-monopoly on the export of slaves from Africa.
 During the 18th century, when the slave trade transported about 6 million Africans, British slavers carried almost 2.5 million more.